Blair Walsh

-Blair Richard Walsh (born January 8, 1990) is a former American football placekicker.
-Walsh played college football at Georgia and was selected by the Vikings in the sixth round of the 2012 NFL Draft.
+Blair Richard Walsh (born January 8, 1990) is an American former professional football placekicker who played in the National Football League (NFL) for six seasons, primarily with the Minnesota Vikings.
+Walsh played college football for the Georgia Bulldogs and was selected by the Vikings in the sixth round of the 2012 NFL draft.

-In his first year, Walsh set the NFL records for the most field goals of 50 or more yards in a season and the highest field goal percentage by a rookie.
+In his first year, Walsh set the NFL records for the most single-season field goals of 50 or more yards and the highest field goal percentage by a rookie.
 He also earned Pro Bowl and first-team All-Pro honors.
-However, after missing a 27 yard kick that would have won the game during the 2015 playoffs, Walsh struggled the following season, which led to his release from Minnesota.
-Walsh later spent one season with the Seattle Seahawks.
+After missing a short game-winning kick during the 2015 playoffs, Walsh struggled the following season and was released from Minnesota.
+Walsh spent his last season with the Seattle Seahawks.

-High school career
+Early life

 Walsh attended Cardinal Gibbons High School in Fort Lauderdale, Florida, and played football for coach Michael Morill as their punter and placekicker.
 As a senior, he made 14 of 20 field goal attempts and 30 of 31 extra point attempts.
 Twice he hit field goals from 59 yards.
 Walsh also averaged 41 yards per punt and 69 yards per kickoff.
 For his efforts, he was named to USA Today's All-USA First-team Offense and noted as a top-5 kicker in the nation by ESPN.com.
 He also played in the 2008 U.S. Army All-American Bowl.